DBay-ani/Fanoos/README.txt

 infrastructure which allows a native install) for the sake of performance.
 For those who simply wish to casually interact with the system and get a high-level idea of what interactions are like, the Docker install may be sufficient and would be more convenient to setup.
+For added efficiency, there is a script that will alter the python code to remove contracts from it, envokeable with the command "python3 removePythonContracts.py"; we recommand against running the removePythonContracts.py script for any sort of casual interaction.
 ===============================================================================

 V~V~V~V~V~V~V~V~V~V~V~V~V~V~V~V~V~V~V~V~V~V~V~V~V~V~V~V~V~V~V~V~V~V~V~V~V~V~V~V